-Tremendous pressure and high temperature change the colour, hardness, structure, and composition of all types of pre-existing rocks.
+Huge pressure and high temperature change the color, rigidity, and composition of all pre-existing rocks.

 The rocks formed due to the operation of such processes are defined as the Metamorphic rocks.

-Temperature, pressure, stress, and access of chemically reactive substances are the main agents, which are responsible for metamorphism.
+Temperature, pressure, stress, and access to chemically reactive substances are the main agents, which are responsible for metamorphism.